PVOBrien/reading-notes/CF401/401-reading-27.md

 # Intents, Activities, and SharedPreferences

 ## [Tasks and Back Stack](https://developer.android.com/guide/components/activities/tasks-and-back-stack)
+The following code blocks and quotes are attributed to [this page](https://developer.android.com/guide/components/activities/tasks-and-back-stack).
 > "A task is a collection of activities that users interact with when performing a certain job."
 The tasks are arranged in a _back stack_ - referring to the back button on android devices.
 This back stack starts from the Home screen.
 When the __Back__ button is pressed, it pops the most recent item on the stack. #LIFO.